nubcore/micropython/docs/library/machine.RTC.rst

 Methods
 -------

+TODO: Update this section to conform to current ESP8266 implementation

 .. method:: RTC.init(datetime)

    Initialise the RTC.
 Datetime is a tuple of the form:

       ``(year, month, day[, hour[, minute[, second[, microsecond[, tzinfo]]]]])``

 .. method:: RTC.now()